Don't Let Your Home Drainage System Work Against You

 Have you ever had one of those days where everything seems to be going wrong?
 For the Murphys, this is a common occurrence.
 They firmly believe that anything that can go wrong, will go wrong—especially for them.
 Let us tell you more, based on a true story from a real Sandbox policyholder.

 Recent heavy rains caused the Murphy's basement to flood.
-Luckily, the damage could be assessed by their insurance provider, Sandbox Mutual.
+Luckily, the damage could be assessed by their insurance provider, Sandbox Mutual and was covered under their home insurance policy.
 Before the damage could be repaired, Mr. and Mrs. Murphy were using a sump pump to clear the water from their basement.
 After running the sump pump for quite some time, it didn't seem to be helping much at all.
 It could not keep up to the amount of water that was coming in.

 Mrs. Murphy ran outside and discovered the issue.
 The sump pump was discharging right beside the house and running back in.
 The Murphy's were basically recirculating the water back to the pump so their basement was never going to dry out.
 Just their luck!